CodeMeister362/FitLit/README.md

 ### Learning Goals & Project Outcomes:
 [//]: <> (What were the learning goals of this project?
 What tech did you work with?)

--Sources external data and leverages multiple API calls to retrieve and process the data -Implements a local API
+* Sources external data and leverages multiple API calls to retrieve and process the data
+* Implements a local API
--Uses POST methods to give the ability for a user to update their data -To improve accessibility, we used semantic HTML and the font Atkinson Hyperlegible designed by the Braille Institute for high readability
+* Uses POST methods to give the ability for a user to update their data
+* To improve accessibility, we used semantic HTML and chose the font Atkinson Hyperlegible designed by the Braille Institute for high readability
--Implemented instructor feedback to improve the quality and functionality of the application -Application is built with JavaScript, HTML, and CSS -Follows test-driven development to ensure each method was resilient -Includes class files that orient a given data set and have unique methods to format each data set to be more readable to the user
+* Implemented instructor feedback to improve the quality and functionality of the application
+* Application is built with JavaScript, HTML, and CSS
+* Follows test-driven development to ensure each method was resilient
+* Includes class files that orient a given data set and have unique methods to format each data set to be more readable to the user
--This project utilizes object-oriented programming to display relevant data of a given user's health profile
+* This project utilizes object-oriented programming to display relevant data of a given user's health profile

 ### Installation Instructions: